CarylThom/Light-Speed/README.md

 ![image](https://user-images.githubusercontent.com/95102264/160589979-1d8d411c-ba54-4620-8d90-5246b3df13b5.png)

 * The initial concept of the wireframe design was to resemble/recreate the style of the now retro arcade or early computer game.
+The game buttons match the squares in the background image.
+There is a start button below the buttons and a progress panel below that, where player progress would be shown. the intention was to have a drop-down menu on the right of the screen to state the rules of the game.

 ## Features